ervandew/eclim/src/doc/content/guides/development.rst

     $ stg show myfeature > myfeature.patch

-If you use git-format-patch please be aware that it will generate a patch entry for every commit you've made.
-So unless each commit represents a change that you are willing to submit independently of the others, please consolidate all your commits for a given patch into a single commit prior to generating the patch file.
+If you use git, without stgit, please be aware that the diff will generate a patch entry for every commit you've made.
+So unless each commit represents a change that you are willing to submit independently of the others, please consolidate all your commits for a given patch into a single commit prior to generating the patch file (using git rebase -i for instance).
 If you don't do so then the patch file will contain all your trial and errors, dead ends, etc. and evaluating a patch with an entire history like that can be very difficult.

 .. _development-patches-managing: